Skip Breadcrumb Links

 If your court hearing has already been scheduled with the Landlord and Tenant Board, you can get free legal help to prepare for your court appearance from the Eviction Help: The Tenant-Lawyer Connection Portal (TLCP).

-You can also use the Navigate Tribunals Ontario online tool and customize your search to access resources on your rights and and responsibilities as a tenant or landlord.
+You can also use the Navigate Tribunals Ontario online tool and customize your search to access resources on your rights and responsibilities as a tenant or landlord.
 The tool is designed to help you navigate the rules set out by the Landlord and Tenant Board.

 For questions about a wrongful eviction or if you have questions about being kicked out of your home, you can also contact a legal clinic or housing help centre for more information.
 Go to Services Near Me to find help in your area.